ColinNebula/work-day-scheduler/README.md

 With the use of any browser the user can connect to the website and all of the available feature will be at every users finger tips.

 # Usage
-With the use all of the popular browser. user will click on the button.
+With the use all of the popular browser.
+Users can enter their schedule for the day.
+These events are then saved to local starage.
-Answer a short series of valid questions to produce a strong secure password.

 # Development
 N/A